Workshops

 Join RASP Grants Coordinator Jeane McGraw for this review of FRG guidelines, application materials, and Q&A. Learn more about this internal funding opportunity.
 Please register in advance.

-For more information contact Jeane McGraw
+For more information and to register email: Jeane McGraw

 FRG Application Deadlines

-- Fall Semester - October 1, 2024
+- Fall Semester - October 7, 2025

-- Spring Semester - March 6, 2025
+- Spring Semester - March 5, 2026

 The purpose of a Faculty Research Grant (FRG) at Minnesota State University, Mankato is to encourage excellence in research, scholarship, and creative activities among Minnesota State Mankato faculty.
 These seed grants support faculty initiatives in all disciplines including basic, applied, and pedagogical research as well as creative projects.
 New researchers are especially encouraged to apply.
 More information on Faculty Research Grants (FRGs)